tata88k/sqlite-generator-android/README.md

 # SQLiteCodeGenerator-android
-A powerful sqlite code generator for android .
+A powerful sqlite code generator from sqlite database file for android .
 <p>
 guide:
 <p>